| Profile

 to profile

 a printer utilizing given hardware and software tools.
+We have already

 covered monitors and scanners and although they are extremely important